TheChunkierBean/r3ach/README.md

 ### Abstract Ingenuity
 - animation
   - corrections and improvements for many extracted animations
-  - dual-wield animations for the Assault Rifle in first-person view
+  - first-person dual-wield animations for the Assault Rifle
   - new first-person animations for all weapons
-    - overlay animation `first_person overlays`
+    - pose overlay animation `first_person overlays`
-    - overlay animation `first_person pitch_and_turn`
+    - pose overlay animation `first_person pitch_and_turn`
     - base animation `first_person throw_equipment`
   - third-person animations for the models of various weapons
 - user interface
-  - new icon for Battle Rifle from Halo: Reach Evolved
+  - new icon for the Battle Rifle from Halo: Reach Evolved
   - new meters for the Concussion Rifle, DMR, Needle Rifle, and Needler
   - minor adjustments for icons from Halo: Reach to fit the HUD in Halo 3
 - miscellaneous